Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 const bobIssuers = await E(zoe).getIssuers(instance);
 ```

-Bob verifies that the information is what he expects.
-He can compare the
+Bob verifies the information is what he expects.
+He compares the
 installation he gets from the invitation with a canonical link he found in a
 public directory he trusts.